scds/rdm-best-practices/topics/2-organization-and-documentation.md

 ## Key Points / Summary

 - Data documentation supports the reusability and interoperability of your research.
-- There are lots of software packages designed to make your life easier.
+- There are lots of tools designed to make your life easier.
 - Build a documentation scheme you will actually use.

 ## Additional Resources